 That won't stop enterprising enthusiasts from trying, though.
 We've already seen reports of limited BCLK overclocking that can eke out a few hundred extra megahertz (perhaps more on motherboards with external clock generators), and there appears to be a workaround to alter the motherboard's voltage output to the CPU, thus feeding the chip more voltage than AMD intended.
 Of course, the latter could incur significant risk, but we'll learn more in the coming weeks as enthusiasts put the silicon through the wringer.

 AMD says that Ryzen 5000 support will vary by vendor, as will the timeline for new BIOS revisions.
-However, we should see them in the April-May timeframe.
+However, they should all be available now.
 Notably, these BIOS revisions will also include the fix for AMD’s fTPM stuttering issues.

 The 5800X3D also doesn't support the leading-edge connectivity options, like DDR5 and PCIe 5.0, that you'll find with Alder Lake, but it does support up to DDR4-3200 and PCIe 4.0.
 AMD won't be able to match intel's connectivity tech until its 5nm Ryzen 7000 ‘Raphael’ Zen 4 CPUs arrive later this year.